chetanthere/LTV_Calculation/README.md

 site_visit : maintains list of dictionary to store all site_vist events ,
-image      : maintains list of dictionary to store all image upload events , order      : maintains dictionary of orders with key as order_id and value as dictionary of order details
+image      : maintains list of dictionary to store all image upload events , order      : maintains dictionary of orders with key as order_id and value as dictionary of order details.

 Calculating LTV: